Philosophy

 Dance With Me

-This class is for children 2-4 years who are not quite ready to enter the classroom independently.
+This class is for children ages walking through 4 years who are not quite ready to enter the classroom independently.
 Caregivers actively participate in the class, providing an added sense of safety and security for their preschoolers.
 They explore their creativity and the foundations of basic dance technique while building self-confidence.
-No pre-requisites.
-Dancers must be 2 years of age by the first class.

 Dance Imagination 1 & 2

 Our priority is to inspire each student to experience the joy of dance.
-In learning the beginnings of basic dance techniques, children will develop good alignment, coordination, elongation, and strengthening of the torso and limbs.
-Dance vocabulary and locomotion skills are introduced while exploring directions, patterns, and movement shapes.
+By learning the basics of dance, children will develop good alignment, coordination, elongation, and strength in their torso and limbs.
+Dance vocabulary and locomotor skills are introduced through exploration of directions, patterns, and movement shapes.
 The class also allows for unstructured free dance to explore individual movement.
-Students learn to control and use different energies in dance, high energies, and soothing, relaxing energies.
+Students learn to control and use different energies in dance, including high energy and soothing, relaxing energy.
 Through dance, young people develop body awareness, agility, musicality, creative thinking, analytical skills, and self-confidence.

 Pre-Ballet, Pre-Modern, Hippity Hop, and Combo Classes

-These classes are designed for the child who is ready for a more structured dance class experience.
+These classes are designed for children who are ready for a more structured dance experience.
 Generally, students are ready for the next step when enrolled in kindergarten or first grade.
-Pre-Ballet, Pre-Modern, Hippity Hop, and Combo classes require a certain level of mental concentration and physical coordination and a more disciplined classroom environment.
+Pre-Ballet, Hippity Hop, and Combo classes require a certain level of mental concentration, physical coordination, and a more disciplined classroom environment.

 Performance

-Twice per year family are invited into the studio to observe the class and are welcome to record or photography their own student.
+We offer “peek weeks” twice per year.
 This allows the dancers to share their experiences and is conducted as a regular class.
-All of our trimester or year-long classes will have the opportunity to perform in the studio’s annual Spring Concert created especially for our younger dancers.
-The performance is short, family-friendly and the dancers sit in the auditorium to watch the other performers while not on stage.
+All of our semester or year-long classes will have the opportunity to perform in the studio’s annual Spring Concert, created especially for our younger dancers.
+The performance is short, family-friendly, and the dancers sit in the auditorium to watch the other performers while not on stage.
 We traditionally hold this concert at the Westbrook Performing Arts Center.